Preparing to take the Praxis®️ Middle School English Language Arts exam?

-The Praxis Middle School English Language Arts test is designed to assess whether an examinee has the knowledge and competencies needed for a beginning teacher of ELA at the middle school level.
+The Praxis®️ Middle School English Language Arts test is designed to assess whether an examinee has the knowledge, skills, and abilities needed to teach ELA at the middle school level.

 The passing score range varies from state to state.
 To find the score needed to pass in your state, visit https://www.ets.org/praxis/states.

 Once you know your testing date, try to create a schedule that will allow you to cover all of the test topics in a reasonable amount of time.
-Review the competencies to determine the ones with which you are least comfortable.
+Review the skills in each content category to determine the ones with which you are least comfortable.
 Spend the majority of your study time on these.
 Plan to spend at least several weeks studying so that you are not overwhelmed.

 What test takers wish they would’ve known: